parametrix/thebuildingcoder-archive/a/2075_copilot_codex_mcp.md

 ### Revit API with Copilot and Codex

+Exciting times are approaching, as AI is entering the AEC, BIM and even Revit API arena.

-I have used GitHub Copilot in VS Code for Revit API add-in coding for a few days, and installed OpenAI Codex this morning.
+I have used GitHub Copilot in VS Code for Revit API add-in coding and installed OpenAI Codex myself.

 Exciting times, moving fast:

+####<a name="2"></a> OpenAI o3 and o4-mini

 - [OpenAI o3 and o4-mini](https://youtu.be/sq8GBPUb3rk) impress coders and scientists.
   Open AI Codex coding agent runs locally: [tweet](https://x.com/sama/status/1912558495997784441).